Garrett Whitlock: Boston Red Sox

-In December 2020, the Boston Red Sox selected Whitlock in the Rule 5 draft.
+On December 10, 2020, the Boston Red Sox selected Whitlock in the Rule 5 draft.
 He made the Red Sox' Opening Day roster in 2021.
 On April 4, 2021, Whitlock made his MLB debut in relief against the Baltimore Orioles, striking out five batters and allowing no runs in 3 1/3 innings pitched.
 He earned his first major league win on June 5 after pitching a scoreless 1 2/3 innings in relief against the Yankees in New York.
 On June 15, Whitlock batted in an interleague game and recorded his first career hit, a single off of Atlanta Braves reliever Edgar Santana.
 Whitlock was placed on the injured list on September 21 with a right pectoral strain, and activated on October 3.
 For the 2021 regular season, Whitlock pitched 73 1/3 innings in 46 relief appearances, during which he went 8–4 with a 1.96 ERA and 81 strikeouts.
 In the postseason, he made five relief appearances, earning one win and allowing two runs in 8 1/3 innings as the Red Sox advanced to the American League Championship Series.

 On April 10, 2022, Whitlock signed a four-year, $18.75 million extension with the Red Sox.
 He opened the season as a member of Boston's bullpen, then was added to the rotation in the second-half of April.
 Whitlock was placed on the injured list on June 10 with right hip inflammation, and reactivated by the team on July 15.
 He returned to the injured list on September 21 with a right hip impingement.
 In 31 appearances (nine starts), Whitlock posted a 4–2 record with six saves and 3.45 ERA while striking out 82 batters in 78 1/3 innings.

+Whitlock began the 2023 season on a rehab assignment with the Worcester Red Sox, and was activated by Boston on April 11.
+He was placed on the injured list on April 28, due to right elbow ulnar neuritis, and rejoined the Red Sox on May 27.
+He was again placed on the injured list on July 4, with right elbow inflammation, and returned to the team on August 13.
+Whitlock was placed on the bereavement list on September 3, and activated on September 10.
+In 22 total games (10 starts) in 2023, he compiled a 5–5 record and 5.15 ERA with 72 strikeouts across 71 2/3 innings.

+In 2024, Whitlock made 4 starts for Boston, recording a 1.96 ERA with 17 strikeouts across 18 1/3 innings pitched.
+On May 30, 2024, Whitlock underwent an internal brace procedure to repair a torn ulnar collateral ligament, which ended his season.

+For the 2025 season, Whitlock returned to the bullpen.

 Personal life

+Whitlock learned American Sign Language from his mother at a young age.

 Whitlock and his wife, Jordan, married in November 2019.